Dynaco FM-3 Service

-While it has a plain-Jane appearance and is perhaps lacking some convenience features like a bandwidth switch or muting, this tuner that came out in 1964–when tweaked like we know how–sounds surprisingly good.
+While it has a plain-Jane appearance and is perhaps lacking some convenience features like a bandwidth switch or muting, this tuner that came out in 1964–when tweaked like we know how–sounds surprisingly good, better than it should.
 It’s slightly warm and provokes no listener fatigue.
 You can get caught up in the music for hours.

 There are thousands of units out there, and many would benefit from a basic tuneup, others a complete restoration.
-While this tuner was designed to be aligned without any special equipment (other than optionally a VTVM), there’s no rule against it.
-We use a Leader 3236 synthesized AM/FM stereo signal generator and a restored Eico 249 VTVM.
+While this tuner was designed to be aligned without any special equipment (other than optionally a VTVM), there’s no rule against it, and we get better results, especially on the IF stages and front end adjustments.
+We use a Leader 3236 synthesized AM/FM stereo signal generator, a restored Eico 249 VTVM, and a QuantAsylum QA403 audio analyzer.
 The IF alignment is standard (not swept).
 For parts, we use top-quality audio-grade capacitors and resistors from Nichicon, Panasonic, Wima, TDK, and Vishay.

 We offer several options.
-You can choose any you want or all of them.
-That said, Option A usually is the best place to start.
+You can choose any you want.
+That said, Option A usually is the best place to start, with Option B a perfect and natural complement.

 Option A $99